rakeshjoshi4/rakeshjoshi4/README.md

 # Hi, I'm Rakesh Joshi 👋

+Welcome to my GitHub profile!
+I'm an aspiring data analyst with a background in **Mechanical Engineering**, bringing analytical rigor and a hands-on approach to the world of data.
+Driven by curiosity, I am passionate about transforming raw data into actionable insights that solve real-world problems and power meaningful decisions.

+🚀 About Me
-I'm a recent Mechanical Engineering graduate pivoting into the field of **Data Analytics**.
-I am passionate about using data to drive insights and support decision-making.
-My projects emphasize clear analysis, effective visualization, and practical solutions to real-world problems.
+As a recent Mechanical Engineering graduate, I’ve transitioned my problem-solving mindset into the field of data analysis.
+I believe that well-analyzed data drives business success and innovation.
+I'm eager to contribute impactful solutions through continuous learning and hands-on projects.

 ## 🛠️ Skills & Tools
 - **Languages & Libraries:** Python (NumPy, Pandas, Matplotlib, Seaborn)